jzohrab/practicing-guitar/docs/part-2-getting-organized/a-practice-routine.rst

 * Consider your time available, and break it up into 20-minute blocks, writing your plan in your practice journal.
 * For each block, either work on one item (for repertoire/licks/exploratory technical work), or several interleaved items (for refining technique, or if you can manage it, for repertoire)
-* Quickly check yourself for tension, and stretch things out if needed.
+* Check yourself for tension, and do some light stretches.

 Go
 +++